What is solar power?

 Despite its benefits, solar power also comes with several disadvantages.
 Among the biggest challenges are the costs of purchasing and installing the solar equipment.
 Solar power is also dependent on having plenty of adequate sunlight.
 For example, solar panels are effective only in daylight hours, do not work as well in certain regions and can be impacted by the weather.
 Large solar power plants can also disrupt local flora and fauna ecosystems.

-In the data center, solar power and other sources of clean electricity, such as wind power and tidal power, are increasingly implemented to save money, increase self-sufficiency and improve sustainability.
-Apple, Google and Microsoft are among the major IT companies investing in renewable energy.
+Even so, many data centers and other facilities now use solar power to drive their operations, often in conjunction with additional sources of clean electricity, such as wind or tidal power.
+Organizations are moving to cleaner energy to save money, increase self-sufficiency and improve sustainability.
+Apple, Google and Microsoft are among the major IT companies investing in renewable energy and green IT.

 The primary method used to collect solar energy and convert it into electricity is based on photovoltaic technologies.
 Solar panels that contain photovoltaic cells are installed in locations that maximize their exposure to solar energy.
 The cells are made up of a semiconductor material that generates a small amount of direct current when struck by the sun's photons.
 The cells convert the photons to electrons, which flow to an inverter that transforms the electricity to alternating current.

 The production of thermal energy requires a process different from the photovoltaic technologies used to produce electricity.
 This collection method, referred to as concentrated solar power, uses multiple mirrors to reflect and concentrate the solar energy on a single receiver that contains a liquid such as oil or molten salts.
 The concentrated energy heats up the liquid to a high temperature.
 The liquid is then used to boil water and create steam, which drives a turbine generator that produces electricity.
 Because the liquid reaches such extreme temperatures, it can retain enough heat to boil water throughout the night.